Q&A: Things to know about Tokyo Olympics and spreading virus

 Shaun Bailey, a Conservative Party candidate for London mayor, made that suggestion this week.
 It sounded like a political stunt.
 Some in London also wanted the 2016 Rio de Janeiro Olympics moved to the British capital because of the Zika virus.
 The games went ahead and the mosquito-borne virus subsided.

-Tokyo Gov. Yurkio Koike said it was “inappropriate” to make a serious issue like the virus a talking point for London’s mayoral race.
+Tokyo Gov. Yuriko Koike said it was “inappropriate” to make a serious issue like the virus a talking point for London’s mayoral race.
 London held the Summer Games in 2012.

 Q: WHAT ABOUT THE TORCH RELAY?